jackaltx/PiFarm_Ansi/readme.md

 ### Reference Network Diagram

 The Farmer is multi-homed.
-Do not put a gateway on it.
+Do not put a gateway on the internal one or you will get a network loop.

 The Pi's only know their private nework and have the router internal address as their gateway.